 - Feature Plants – Having large indoor plants throughout your living room adds beautiful scenery and ambience.
 For added aesthetics, try clever light that highlights not only the plants themselves, but transforms your plants into floor or bench lamps.
 If you’ve ever seen a garden lit up at night, it’s pure magic, so imagine the effect inside.

-A giant, oversized plant becomes the focal point of a room, and adds a pop of bright, natural colour to a space.
+A giant, oversized plant becomes the focal point of a room and adds a pop of bright, natural colour to space.

 Live-edge doesn’t have to stop at furniture either – we love these gorgeous wooden shelves become a feature in a combined living/kitchen area.
 Image source.